dafiliks/simpcsv/README.md

 # Usage

 To use the library, add the header and source file into your repository, and adjust your build configuration accordingly.
-This project does not provide a built library object or a script to build it into one, as the library is lightweight enough to import directly into your repository.
+This project does not provide a built library or a script to build it into one, as the library is lightweight enough to import directly into your repository.
-If you NEED to compile this library into a library object, you would need to do that yourself.
+If you NEED to compile this library, you would need to do that yourself.

 # Docs